-Ranking the 13 players to play for Liverpool and Chelsea in the PL era
+Mount next?
+Ranking everybody to play for Liverpool & Chelsea in PL

 Liverpool and Chelsea have had their fair share of battles in the Premier League over the years and they have also shared some brilliant players in that time.